Launching Soon — Get Early Access

 See how Clefora supports guitar →

-Sophie’s singing teacher recommended piano to strengthen her ear training and sight reading.
+Sophie’s singing teacher recommended piano to strengthen her ear training and sight-reading.
 Now she has two lesson slots a week with the same teacher but completely different curricula.
-Her teacher tracks vocal repertoire and piano scales separately, and Sophie’s parents see both progress journeys side by side.
+Her parents see both progress journeys side by side.

 See how Clefora supports voice →

+For teachers: one workflow, every instrument.
 Whether you teach one instrument or five, Clefora adapts.
-Each student’s profile shows all their instruments with separate lesson histories, practice goals, repertoire, and exam entries.
+Each student’s profile shows every instrument with separate lesson histories, practice goals, repertoire, and exam entries.
 Same clean workflow.
 No duplication.

-Select an instrument to learn about lessons, practice, exam boards, and how Clefora tracks progress for that instrument.
+Pick an instrument to see how Clefora handles the lessons, practice, exam boards, and progress specific to it.

 • Record lessons with instrument-specific notes